COSC1127-AI/pacman-contest-cluster/README.md

 ```
   --username [USERNAME]
-                        username for --teams-server-url
+                        username for --teams-server-url or for https git connection
   --password [PASSWORD]
-                        password for --teams-server-url
+                        password for --teams-server-url or for https git connection
   --dest-www [DEST_WWW]
                         Destination folder to publish www data in a web
                         server. (it is recommended to map a web-server folder